RevenueCat/docs/docs/projects/connect-a-store.md

 Once you've created a [project](/projects/overview), you'll need to connect it to the stores and platforms you want to support and set up [Server Notifications](/platform-resources/server-notifications).

-Click the **+ Add App** button in the top right of your project sidebar to see the list of stores and platforms you can connect to.
+Click the **+ Add App** button in the top right of your project sidebar to see the list of stores and payment providers you can connect to.

 ![Add App](/images/projects/add-an-app.png)